Wave top

 To help you get started with your GDPR compliance, these examples have already been created as templates in Privacy, allowing you to map your processing activities quickly and easily.

-Document 5 processing activities for free, with our GRC Platform (No need for credit card, no commitment and unlimited time on the free plan) - sign up here.
+Document 5 processing activities, by using our templates, for free, with our GRC Platform (No need for credit card, no commitment and unlimited time on the free plan) - sign up here.

 HR